Same-sex marriage in Argentina: Statistics

-Seven years after the same-sex marriage legislation was approved, more than 16,200 same-sex marriages had taken place in Argentina.
-4,286 and 3,836 same-sex marriages were performed in the Autonomous City of Buenos Aires and the province of Buenos Aires, respectively.
-As Argentine law does not require couples who wish to wed to be Argentine nationals or residents of Argentina, many couples from abroad have come to Argentina to marry, including many couples from Chile and Paraguay.
+By 2017, more than 16,200 same-sex marriages had taken place in Argentina; 4,286 and 3,836 same-sex marriages were performed in the Autonomous City of Buenos Aires and the province of Buenos Aires, respectively.
+As Argentine law does not require couples who wish to wed to be Argentine nationals or permanent residents, many couples from abroad have come to Argentina to marry, including many couples from Chile and Paraguay.
 This has made Argentina, and especially Buenos Aires, a very popular marriage destination for same-sex couples.
 By July 2018, 18,000 same-sex couples had married in Argentina.

-The following table shows the number of civil unions and marriages performed in the city of Buenos Aires, according to data collected by the city.
+By the end of 2021, 5,675 same-sex marriages and 1,577 civil unions had taken place in the Autonomous City of Buenos Aires.
 Figures for 2020 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.